 Everyone loves a good lawn game, and if you haven’t yet discovered the world of ladder toss, you are certainly missing out.

-Whether you have never heard of the game before and want to start playing or simply need a refresher course – we have got you covered.
+Whether you have never heard of the game before and want to start playing or simply need a refresher course – we’ve got you covered.

 Between explaining the game, its history, the official rules, and how to play, you will be a ladder toss expert by the time you have read our guide.

 First, let’s talk about what ladder toss is.

 Depending on whom you ask, the game may be referred to as something completely different than ladder toss.